YetiGoodbye/cleanup-debug-loader/README.md

 ```
 ## Usage
 Prepend lines you wish to keep only in dev mode with `#-` (any whitespace allowed).
 If there is something you want to strip out from development, prepend it with with `#+`.
-Or wrap entire blocks as shown below.
+You can also wrap entire blocks as shown below.
 Nesting is not supported.
 ```javascript
 #- console.log('This line will be keeped only in development')